bhisaac/5eFP/5eFP-SRD.md

 **_Fire_ (Action, Rest 2, Turn).** The fire spirit grants you a fire attack with reach.
 Increase your reach to 2 squares and then take the Attack action.
 Your attacks deal fire damage.

+## Reckless Attack (Toggle)

+You can throw aside all concern for protection to attack with fierce determination.
+You gain advantage on weapon attack rolls using STR, but attack rolls against you have advantage.
+You then take the Attack action.

 # Bard

 ## Class Features